 It’s hard to deny that Silhouette has one of the most active and engaged communities in the entire crafting world.

 Whether you’re after inspiration, a solution to a problem, or a shoulder to cry on when a cut goes wrong, you can be sure that the Silhouette army will be out in force.

 We also love the Silhouette School blog for absolutely everything Silhouette.

 Where to Buy the Silhouette Curio

-If you’re after a bargain, however, we suggest you check out Amazon — they often offer the best deals!
+If you’re after a bargain, however, we suggest you check out Amazon or Swing Design — they typically offer the best deals!